We've seen that a hypothesis can be a disjunction or a conjunction.

 The infoview will confirm that left replaces the goal x^2 = 1 ∨ x^3 = 1 with x^2 = 1.

 The rest of the proof uses the familiar calc structure to show x^2 = 1.
-This matches the new proof goal, and because it was sufficient, the original goal x^2 = 1 ∨ x^3 = 1 is proven.
+This matches the new proof goal, and because it is sufficient, the original goal x^2 = 1 ∨ x^3 = 1 is proven.

 Infoview